rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 sudo sh -c "iptables-save > /etc/iptables.ipv4.nat"
 ```

-After that, uncomment the iptable in `/etc/network/interfaces.d/eth0` .
+After that, uncomment the iptables entry in `/etc/network/interfaces.d/eth0`.

 To check if the routing is working we can plug our laptop into the (hardware) router and check if the master node assigns us an IP in the range `192.168.2.0/255` .

-To check the setup (on linux) we can use nmcli on our laptop, e.g.:
+To check the setup (on Linux) we can use nmcli on our laptop, e.g.:

 ```
 nmcli dev show eth0